nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.7 Expense Tracker

 Homerce allows the user to keep track of the expenses that his or her home-based business incurs.
-The expense tracker is one of the `ListTracker`s elaborated in [section 4.2](#42-list-trackers).
+The expense tracker is one of the `ListTracker`s elaborated in [Section 4.2 List Tracker](#42-list-trackers).

 #### 4.7.1 Rationale